-Kangerlussuaq, the start of our voyage, is appropriately named.
-The word means 'The Big Fjord' in Greenlandic, which aptly describes the amazing feature found here - a fjord measuring 168km long!
+Kangerlussuaq, the start of your voyage, is appropriately named.
+The word means 'The Big Fjord' in Greenlandic, which aptly describes the amazing feature found here, Sondre Stromfjord, measuring 168km long!

-The west Greenland coastline is a rich mixture of fishing communities, myriad islands and complex coastal waterways.
+The west Greenland coastline is a rich mixture of fishing communities, myriad islands, and complex coastal waterways.
 Make an expedition stop here to explore the Greenlandic landscape.
+This is a day in the true spirit of expedition travel.

 Venturing 250km north of the Arctic Circle, one finds the stunning coastal community of Ilulissat.
 Ilulissat translates literally into "iceberg," and there couldn't be a more fitting name.

 Your visit includes time in the colorful town and a chance to hike out to an elevated viewpoint where you can observe the great fields of ice.
-You also have the chance to cruise in the UNESCO World Heritage Site of the Ilulissat Icefjord on Zodiac.
-The Icefjord is home to the Sermeq Kujalleq Glacier, one of the most active and fastest moving in the world.
+You also have the chance to cruise in Zodiacs to the UNESCO World Heritage Site of the Ilulissat Icefjord.
+The Icefjord is home to the Sermeq Kujalleq Glacier, one of the most active and fastest moving in the world at nineteen meters per day and calving more than thirty-five square kilometers of ice annually.
+The glacier has been the object of scientific attention for 250 years.

 Cruise one of Greenland's most spectacular fjords: Karrat Fjord.
 During ice breakup, narwhals and seals use the long leads created by high winds in this region to hunt the rich waters of the fjord.

 The cliffs within the fjord should offer good opportunities to see colonies of dovekies.
-Time spent on deck today likely results in some good wildlife sightings, not to mention unbeatable photographic opportunities.
+Time spent on deck today likely results in some good wildlife sightings, not to mention unbeatable photographic opportunities of the majestic rock faces.

 The rugged coastal environment at Kap York is rich in wildlife and is part of an extensive network of traditional hunting grounds.
 During the spring and summer months the skies and cliffs are dotted with millions of birds, primarily auks and murres.
 This district boasts the largest seabird population in northwest Greenland.
 Hike the tundra landscape and enjoy your own magnificent vistas.

 Spend a day exploring as the ship ventures north into this fabled body of water that once served as the main route for explorers and adventurers seeking the North Pole.
 Adolphus Greely, Sir George Nares, and Elisha Kent Kane all traveled these waters with varying degrees of success.
+The Sound was named by William Baffin after Sir Thomas Smythe, promoter of voyages to find a Northwest Passage.
 Only 48-72km wide and 88km long, Smith Sound is often packed with ice and provides favorable conditions for wildlife viewing.

 At the entrance to Jones Sound is Coburg Island, whose spectacular seabird cliffs are a designated National Wildlife Area.
 Thirty-thousand pairs of black-legged kittiwakes and 160,000 pairs of thick-billed murres crowd the rocky ledges on this island almost completely covered by an ice cap.

 In 1845 Sir John Franklin took his expedition of 129 men in two ships into the Wellington Channel.
 Not a soul returned from the fateful expedition.
 It was two years before search parties were launched.
 Aside from the bodies of three souls buried here, only relics were found as clues to the disappearance.
 Until recently, the three graves had left no indication as to the fate of the rest of the British party.
-Come explore this infamous site and pay homage to the temerity of past explorers.
+In the autumn of 2014, Canadian archaeologists discovered remnants of the HMS Erebus in the frozen waters of the Northwest Passage, a discovery that has re-galvanized interest in the fabled region.

 Good soil conditions and a rare wetland environment produce abundant vegetation here, making Bathurst a major calving area for the endangered Peary caribou.
 Here, too, find Polar Bear Pass National Wildlife Area, a migratory route for polar bears from March to November.
 The north half of the island is the proposed Tuktusiuqvialuk National Park.